 Preprints arXiv:1505.00387 (May 2015) and arXiv:1507.06228 (July 2015).
 Also at NIPS 2015.
 The first working very deep feedforward nets with over 100 layers (previous NNs had at most a few tens of layers).
 Let g, t, h, denote non-linear differentiable functions.
 Each non-input layer of a highway net computes g(x)x + t(x)h(x), where x is the data from the previous layer.
 (Like LSTM with forget gates[LSTM2] for RNNs.)
 Resnets[HW2] are a version of this where the gates are always open: g(x)=t(x)=const=1.

-Highway Nets perform roughly as well as ResNets[HW2] on ImageNet.[HW3] Highway layers are also often used for natural language processing, where the simpler residual layers do not work as well.[HW3]
+Highway Nets perform roughly as well as ResNets[HW2] on ImageNet.[HW3] Variants of highway gates are also used for certain algorithmic tasks, where the simpler residual layers do not work as well.[NDR]

 R. K. Srivastava, K. Greff, J. Schmidhuber.
 Highway networks.
 Presentation at the Deep Learning Workshop, ICML'15, July 10-11, 2015.